Artistic Director / Conductor

 Originally from Ohio, Laurel Procter graduated from the University of Cincinnati's College Conservatory of Music with a Bachelor of Music Degree in Vocal Performance.
 Laurel sang nearly 40 roles professionally as a leading lyric soprano in German, Swiss, and Austrian opera houses from the mid-1980's to the early 1990's, specializing in Mozart, Puccini, Janacek, and Lehar, before she and Doff began to grow their family.
 Choosing to leave the operatic stage to become a full-time mom was an easy decision for her and yet she continued singing, both in Europe and now in the States, performing in concerts, recitals, and oratorios, even jumping in to perform opera and operetta roles within her repertoire for ailing sopranos both here and abroad.
 Now the proud mother of three wonderful, grown daughters, Mrs. Procter enjoys her work with the choir school, along with soloing in the Christ Church Adult Choir.
 She is also Assistant Music Director at Christ Church, leading three of their children's choirs.

 A native of Charleston, SC, Leah Keyes Durham holds the Bachelor of Music degree in choral music education from Furman University and the Master of Music degree in choral conducting performance from Louisiana State University.
-She has over a decade of choral directing and teaching experience- in public schools (elementary, middle, and high), in church settings (adults and children/youth), and at performing arts summer camps.
-Ensembles under her direction have won superior ratings at state and regional festivals, and her students have earned spots in All-State Choirs in SC and Texas.
+She is in her 15th year of teaching and conducting across four states.
+Before coming to ACS, Leah taught chorus/music in public schools (elementary, middle, and high) and in church settings (adults and children/youth).
+As a public school music educator, choirs under her direction regularly won superior ratings at state and regional festivals, and her students earned spots in All-State choirs.
 Leah was honored as the District Teacher of the Year for Anderson School District 4 (SC) in 2011-2012 and previously served as the Middle School Chair for the SC American Choral Directors Association.
-An active chorister herself, Leah sings in the Chancel Choir at First United Methodist Church Tuscaloosa (where she also serves as the Children’s Music Director) and with the Taylor Festival Choir, a professional chamber choir based in Charleston.
-Leah moved to Tuscaloosa from Pendleton, South Carolina in August of 2021 with her husband, Justin, and their two young children, Colin and Molly.
+An active chorister herself, Leah sings in the Chancel Choir at First United Methodist Church Tuscaloosa and with the Taylor Festival Choir, a professional chamber choir based in Charleston, where she often appears as a soprano soloist.
+Leah moved to Tuscaloosa from Pendleton, South Carolina in 2021 with her husband, Justin, and their two young children, Colin and Molly.

 Dr. Steven Taranto